-Consider the body mass increase measure, R, above, here taken as $R_1$ at 'optimum' level.
-Suppose, once triggered, the reverberation of cognitive attention to an incoming unresolved stress signal signal is self-dynamic but that the response rate is determined by the magnitude of of the signal $\kappa \mathcal{H}$ , and affected by noise, so that, as a first approximation, where $dW_t$ represents white noise, and all constants are positive.
-At equilibrium, the expectation of equation (12) - the mean increase in body mass - is either the 'normal' value $R_1$ or the canonical excitation level $R_2 > R_1$ .
+Consider a body mass measure, R, assuming some R_1 is an 'optimum' level.
+Suppose, once triggered, the reverberation of cognitive attention to an incoming unresolved stress signal signal is self-dynamic but that the response rate is determined by the magnitude of the signal $\kappa \mathcal{H}$, and affected by noise, so that, as a first approximation, where dW_t represents white noise, and all constants are positive.
+At equilibrium, the expectation of equation (12) - the mean body mass - is either the 'normal' value R_1 or the canonical excitation level $R_2 > R_1$.
 Note that, for the purposes of calculation, one may replace the absolute value by the positive square root of the square, an expression more friendly to some computer algebra programs.